-If you’re wanting to stay for the night, there’s many choices that make a great overnight trip for families!
+If you’re wanting to stay for the night, there are many choices that make a great overnight trip for families:

 Things to Do on the Niangua River:

 There are many fun campgrounds, cabins, & hotels in the area, so it will definitely make a fun weekend trip.
 Explore the many campsites & rentals available like the Floating R or NRO, which has free camping options available.
-One-Eyed Willy’s offers adorable cabins, canoes, camping & great fishing spots too!
+Big Bear River Resort offers adorable cabins, canoes, camping & great fishing spots too!

 Food on the Niangua River: